Interval Multiplicities of Persistence Modules: The formula of interval multiplicities

 With the formula~\eqref{eq:formula-d_M(V_I)-general} or \eqref{eq:formula-d_M(V_I)-gen}, we are able to compute the maximal interval-decomposable summand of persistence modules.
 Let $M$ be a persistence module over $\bfP$.
 The maximal interval-decomposable summand of $M$ is defined by

-$M_{\bbI}$ can be considered as another ``interval approximation'', which differs from the interval replacement defined in \cite{ASASHIBA2023100007, asashiba2024interval}, the interval approximation defined in \cite{hiraoka2023refinement}, and the interval resolution defined in \cite{ASASHIBA2023107397}.
+Note that the range of intervals $\crt_{1}(M)$ in~\eqref{eq:maximum-interval-decomposable-summand} can be replaced by $\crt'_{1,\zp}(M)$. $M_{\bbI}$ can be considered as another ``interval approximation'', which differs from the interval replacement defined in \cite{ASASHIBA2023100007, asashiba2024interval}, the interval approximation defined in \cite{hiraokaRefinementIntervalApproximations2025}, and the interval resolution defined in \cite{ASASHIBA2023107397}.
 It is obvious that the maximal interval-decomposable summand is also an invariant of modules, but it is incomplete.

-The maximal interval-decomposable summand $M_{\bbI}$ also determines the interval decomposability of $M$ trivially, in the following sense.
+The maximal interval-decomposable summand $M_{\bbI}$ also determines the interval decomposability of $M$ trivially, in the following way.